TGDragonIDM/LuciferFilter-RoboT/README.md

 </details>

 ## Inspiration
-This is an attempt to create a clone of a BOAT made out of [banana trees 🌳](https://telegram.dog/GetTGLink/4187)
+This Is An Attempt To Create a Clone Of a BOT Made Out Of [Benana Trees 🌳](https://telegram.dog/GetTGLink/4187)

 [![For Vaza](https://telegra.ph/file/e743b0c8a04252774bac2.jpg)](https://telegra.ph/file/98342dc186fd7484cba91.mp4 "Oru Kootam Vazhakalk samarpikkunnu")